Available for: Jira Cloud and Jira Server (LDAP-protected too)

 Uninstalling Jira cards plugin

-Go to your profile page Settings > Plugins > Jira Cards and click Uninstall:
+Go to your Account Settings > Apps & Integrations > Installed apps > Jira Cards and click Uninstall for team:

 The enabled integration in the Integrations list